jazeved0/BuzzBlogBenchmark/docs/RADVISOR_ANALYSIS.md

 - `EXPERIMENT_DIRNAME`, which should be set to point to the experiment path (sub-directory in `../data`)
 - `NODE_NAME`, which should be set to point to hostname that the container was running on (sub-directory in `../data/{experiment_dirname}/logs`)
-- `EXPERIMENT_DIRNAME`, which should be a prefix of or the full Docker container ID (which will be the first part before the underscore in the filenames inside `../data/{experiment_dirname}/logs/{node_name}/radvisor.tar.gz`)
+- `CONTAINER_ID`, which should be a prefix of or the full Docker container ID (which will be the first part before the underscore in the filenames inside `../data/{experiment_dirname}/logs/{node_name}/radvisor.tar.gz`)

 Once these have been set to point to the desired log file, click Cell > Run All in the menu to run the entire notebook: